HuffordLab/GenomeQC/README.md

  genome annotations as well as benchmark their analysis with the pre-computed reference annotations.

-**There is a Dockerfile available (with the associated scripts) to run the pipeline without installing any dependencies.**

 **See also an online version of the manual for more details:**
 GenomeQC\_userguide.pdf